i05nagai/memorandum/language/english_speaking.md

         * at sb's discretion/at the discretion of sb
         * exercise/use your discretion
         * leave it up to sb's discretion/leave it up to the discretion of sb
+            * Top-up insurance cover is left to the discretion of individuals and firms
         * broad/complete/considerable discretion
     * exercise/use (your) discretion
     * leave it to sb's discretion/leave it up to the discretion of sb